novayo/LeetCode/0053_Maximum_Subarray/README.md

 * Memory Usage: 28.9 MB, less than 5.98% of Python3 online submissions for Maximum Subarray.

 > presum and find min from 0 to index

+---

+try_4.py: O(n) O(1)

+* Runtime: 764 ms, faster than 42.97% of Python3 online submissions for Maximum Subarray.
+* Memory Usage: 28.6 MB, less than 45.60% of Python3 online submissions for Maximum Subarray.

+> presum, 紀錄當前最小, 紀錄最大答案